jendrikseipp/convert-downward/README.md

 ## Usage
   Run the script with the following command where MERCURIAL_REPOSITORY is the path to the repository you want to convert and CONVERTED_GIT_REPOSITORY is the location where the resulting Git repository will be written to.
-None of the paths may contain spaces.
 The optional parameter can be used to redirect the output of fast-export to a file.

     ./run-cleanup-and-conversion.sh MERCURIAL_REPOSITORY CONVERTED_GIT_REPOSITORY \
         [--redirect-fast-export-stderr FILE]